jplasmeier/interpreter/Header File.md

 	* break - a continuation set to the point to break to
 	* throw - a continuation set to the end of the current try block
 * evaluate-function - evaluates the body of a function, returns state
-	* function-body - the body of a function, a list of expressions
+	* listOfExpressions - the body of a function, a list of expressions
 	* state
 	* return - a continuation set at to the end of the function call

+### Function Calls

+* call-func-expression - calls a function and binds its return value to a given name
+	* funcname - the name of the function
+	* params - the actual parameters
+	* expr-var-name - the name of the variable to bind the return value to
+	* state
+* call-func-statement - calls a function and ignores its return value
+	* funcname
+	* params
+	* state

 ### Expression Evaluation